Wards and electoral divisions of the United Kingdom: England

 The London boroughs, metropolitan boroughs and non-metropolitan districts (including most unitary authorities) are divided into wards for local elections.
-However, county council elections (as well as those for several unitary councils which were formerly county councils, such as the Isle of Wight and Shropshire Councils) instead use the term electoral division.
+However, county council elections (as well as those for most unitary councils which were formerly county councils, such as the North Yorkshire, Somerset, Isle of Wight and Shropshire Councils) instead use the term electoral division.
 In non-metropolitan county areas with both wards (used for district council elections) and electoral divisions (used for county council elections), the boundaries of the two types of divisions may sometimes not coincide, but more often the county electoral divisions will be made up of one or more complete wards.

 In urban areas, the wards within a local authority area typically each contain roughly the same number of electors, and each elect three councillors.
 In local authorities with mixed urban and rural areas, the number of councillors may vary from one to three, depending on the size of the electorate.
 Where civil parishes exist, a ward can be adjacent with a civil parish or consist of groups of civil parishes.
 Larger civil parishes (such as Shrewsbury) can be divided into two or more wards.